 Just eating food, in general, will lead to some plaque development.
 If your pup seems to have a lion’s share, there could be certain things that are exacerbating the issue.
 Below are some of the main reasons that plaque and tartar form, and the best things that you can do to stop them!

 As was just mentioned, any food can cause a bit of plaque to develop.
 That being said, foods that easily crunch or mush (like kibble) lead to way more plaque than natural alternatives.
 Raw food, including bones, work excellently to scrape plaque off of teeth before it hardens and begins to collect bacteria.
 Another plus from raw food is that it is packed with enzymes that help break down traces of food in the mouth.
 Kibble just doesn't contain these digestion helpers.
 Another issue with standard kibble is that your pooch can probably scarf it down in a heartbeat.
-This means his teeth are barely chewing at all!
-Raw food containing bones forces your dog to slow down and get their crunch on.
+This means their teeth are barely chewing at all!
+Raw food and oral cleansing-specific diets force your dog to slow down and get their crunch on.
 More and more places are offering ready-made raw dog diets, which takes the hassle out of healthy.
 With a bit of research, you can create your own raw dishes for a fraction of the price.
+If going raw isn't for you, consult your vet about a kibble designed especially to clean the teeth.

 Too many annual vet appointments skip out on a true mouth exam.
 This really is no good, seeing as many serious health issues stem from rotting teeth.
 In fact, many experts advise not one, but two mouth check-ups a year is your best bet to beat tartar buildup.
 Sometimes, your vet may see small chunks of tartar that can be removed on the spot without causing your pup much distress.
 If a bigger problem is found, you may need to schedule a cleaning.
 Some form of sedation will be used so that proper, in-depth tartar removal can be done.
 Check with your vet to see what the best options are for a pooch who is unwell or older and unable to handle anesthesia.
 These major cleanings can help prevent a serious infection from causing worse trouble for your favorite fur buddy.